lamMilo/Serpent/README.md

 If the system prompts for a password, it will not be shown as asterisks.
 Once connected, any input in the terminal will be sent to the target system.
 Note that only one command can be sent at a time.
 Multiple commands cannot be executed in a single input.
 License
-No license specified.
-Please add a license if applicable.

-vbnet
-Code kopieren